humdrum-tools/vhv-documentation/interface/toolbar/spreadsheet/index.md

 %}

-### Step four: publish the script ###
+### Step four: deploy the script ###

-To use the script, it must be "published".
-Go to the menu Publish &rarr; Deploy as a web app...:
+To use the script, it must be "deployed".
+Press the blue "Deploy" button and select "New development":

 {% include image.html
-	file="script-publish.png"
+	file="script-deploy.png"
-	alt="Publish the script"
+	alt="Deploy the script"
-	caption="Publish the script."
+	caption="Deploy the script."
 %}

-A sub-window will appear in which you should select "Anyone, even anonymous" in the section "Who has access to the app:".
+A sub-window will appear.
+Click on the gear icon next to the "Select type" and choose "Web app":

 {% include image.html
-	file="script-deployment-options.png"
+	file="script-deploy2.png"
-	alt="Script deployment options"
+	alt="Script deployment type"
-	caption="Script deployment options."
+	caption="Script deployment type."
-	max-width="50%"
 %}

+The following subwindow will appear.
+Add a description of your choosing, change "Who has access" to "anyone", and then click on the blue "Deploy" button:

+{% include image.html
+	file="script-deploy3.png"
+	alt="Script deployment"
+	caption="Script deployment."
+%}

 {% include warning.html
 	content="In the future, less permissive settings may be possible.
-In the meantime, do not share the final script ID unless you want other people to use the same spreadsheet."
+In the meantime, do not share the final script ID unless you want other people to use the same spreadsheet, such as for collaborative editing."
 %}

-Then click on the blue "Deploy" button.
-The first time you publish a script, you will be asked for permission to do so:
+The first time you deploy, you will have to authorize the script:

 {% include image.html
-	file="script-permissions.png"
-	alt="Review script permissions"
-	caption="Review script permissions."
-	max-width="60%"
+	file="script-authorize.png"
+	alt="Script authorization"
+	caption="Script authorization."
 %}

-Click on the "Review Permissions" button.
-Then choose your account from the window that opens:
+In the next window, choose that account that you use with Google Sheets:

 {% include image.html
-	file="login.png"
-	alt="Log into your Google account"
-	caption="Log into your Google account."
+	file="script-authorize2.png"
+	alt="Select account for script authorization"
+	caption="Select account for script authorization."
+	max-width="50%"
+%}

+A warning window will appear.
+Click on the Advanced link:

+{% include image.html
+	file="script-authorize3.png"
+	alt="Click on Advanced"
+	caption="Click on Advanced."
 	max-width="60%"
 %}

-Then click on the blue "Allow" button that appears in the next window:
+Then click on the link "Go to Humdrum interaction (unsafe)" (or whatever you named the script).
+And then finally click on the "Allow" button to activate the script:

 {% include image.html
-	file="allow.png"
-	alt="Allow the script to run"
-	caption="Allow the script to run."
+	file="script-authorize5.png"
+	alt="Click on Allow to finish authorization"
+	caption="Click on Allow to finish authorization."
 	max-width="60%"
 %}

-A final deployment sub-window will appear like this one:
+A window such as the following will appear if the deployment is successful:

 {% include image.html
 	file="deployment.png"